ojathelonius/let-it-fly/README.md

 ## API

 ### Destination
-/api/destination/:airport
+/api/destination/:city

-Gets all the flights from SIN towards the specified airport
+Gets all the flights from SIN towards the specified city

 ### Profile
 /api/profile/:id